 Chief Executive Officer, Inati Ntshanga is tirelessly committed to ensuring that the company continues to provide opportunities to passionate, bright young South Africans from all walks of life: “SA Express is proud to implement a program of this nature.
 By building skilled specialists in the aviation sector, our airline is making a significant contribution to the trade, travel and tourism industries.”

-SA Express Senior Specialist, Capt Sakhile Nyoni-Reiling, who manages the Cadet Program, says: “Our airline is looking for people who are passionate about aviation.
+SA Express, Capt Nigel Maistry, who manages the Cadet Program.
+“Our airline is looking for people who are passionate about aviation.
 We encourage all those who would like to be groomed to become pilots of a world-class airline such as SA Express to submit their resume and engage our airline, if they meet the criteria as defined in our requirements.”
+Senior Specialists, Sakhile Reiling.

 SA Express presents interested pilots with two options: The Cadet Mach 1 Program and the Cadet Mach 2 Program.
-Both Programs run every year, and interested candidates may submit applications to firstname.lastname@example.org.
+Both Programs run every year, and interested candidates may submit their queries to firstname.lastname@example.org Please Note: Applications for 2016/2017 have been closed.
+The 2017/2018 Applications for Mach 2 will reopen in July 2017.

 Cadet Mach 1